Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: The Pythagorean algebra and Pythagorean representations

 We shall say that a representation $\sigma$ of $X$ is \textit{diffuse} if there exists a diffuse P-module $m$ such that $\Pi^X(m) \cong \sigma$.
 Furthermore, we say that $\sigma$ is \textit{atomic} if it does not contain any diffuse subrepresentations.
 From here on, we may refer to diffuse (resp.~atomic) representations, thus suppressing the redundant word ``Pythagorean''.

 {\it Diffuse P-modules and Ind-mixing representations.} In \cite{BW22} the authors introduced the property {\it\NInd} for a representation of a group $G$ which is when the representation does not contain the induction of a finite dimensional representation of any subgroup of $G$.
-One of the main results from \cite{BW22} and \cite{BW23} is that a P-module $m$ is diffuse if and only if its associated representation $\sigma$ of $F$ is \NInd.
+One of the main results from \cite{BW22} and \cite{BW23} is that a P-module $m$ is diffuse if and only if its associated representation $\sigma$ of $F$ is \NInd{} (the same also holds for $T$ and $V$).
 This permits to show that if two P-modules induce equivalent P-representations and one of them is diffuse, then both of them must be diffuse.
 This last statement also holds after replacing $F$ with $T,V,\cO$ and replacing diffuse with atomic.

 {\it Decomposition.} If $\fH$ is a finite dimensional P-module, then one can decompose it into a finite direct sum of irreducible ones plus a residual subspace.
-The atomic irreducible P-module and their associated representations are now totally understood, see \cite{BW23} and also Subsection \ref{subsec:atomic-case}.
+The atomic irreducible finite dimensional P-module and their associated representations are now totally understood, see \cite{BW23} and also Subsection \ref{subsec:atomic-case}.
 We shall show in this present article that a diffuse irreducible finite dimensional P-module yields an irreducible representation of $F$ (and thus of $T,V,\cO$) and moreover classify those using only the underlying P-modules.